-

 Work Schedule

 This position requires schedule flexibility.
-Outreach activities, testing events, and community engagement may occur during mornings, evenings, or weekends based on program needs, community events, and service schedules.
-Nights and weekends will be required.
+Drug checking services, trainings, outreach activities, events, and conferences may occur during regular business hours, evenings, or weekends based on program needs, service schedules, community demand, and organizational priorities.

 Key Responsibilities